 When Sudan, the last male Northern white rhino, died on March 19 at the age of 45, so did any hopes of his species continuing.

 However, scientists have saved his genetic material with the prospect of using in vitro fertilization (IVF) to create a viable embryo with eggs from the two remaining Northern white rhinos, his daughter and granddaughter, The New York Times said.
-This wild idea could actually prevent animals going extinct.
+This wild idea could actually help to save endangered species.

 Can Scientists Revive the Northern White Rhino?

-Today, millions of human babies are conceived with IVF science, but this procedure wasn’t always so common.
+Today, millions of human babies are conceived with IVF, but this procedure wasn’t always so common.
 The first human baby who was conceived by IVF, Louise Joy Brown, turns 40 this July, according to History.com.

 So, in theory, it should be possible to combine Sudan’s sperm with an egg from a living female Northern white rhino, creating an embryo that would save the subspecies by creating a new generation.